Who is Busta 929? Age, girlfriend, real name, songs, profile, net worth

 Busta 929 would best be described as a jack of all trades.
 Musically, he is a songwriter, producer, DJ, recording and performing artist.
 He is also an event organizer and entrepreneur.

 Not much is known about his past, upbringing, date of birth or family.
-Nonetheless, he is an alumnus of the University of Johannesburg.
+What we do know is that he is an alumnus of the University of Johannesburg.

 Busta 929's age